Modern Day Joint Protection and Work Simplification

 Expand your wellness program; Protect your joints

-Our daily activities almost always involve tasks that require repetitive hand, wrist and arm movement.
-Examples would be, keyboarding, hammering, scrubbing, writing and frequent playing of a musical instrument.
+Daily activities almost always involve tasks that require repetitive hand, wrist and arm movement.
+Examples would be computer keyboarding, hammering, scrubbing, writing and frequent playing of a musical instrument.
 Unfortunetly repetitive movement with the inefficient use of supportive musculature can lead to joint disorders such as osteoarthritis, tendinitis, and conditions such as carpel tunnel syndrome.
 Often these conditions are grouped under the headings of "repetitive movement disorders" or "repetitive strain injuries".

-If you are experiencing joint pain, tingling and numbness in your hands and digits or joint swelling here are some of the techniques you could consider.
-Remember always to check with your own physician to get a proper medical diagnosis and recommendations for these conditions.
+If you are experiencing joint pain, tingling, numbness, swelling or stiffness in your hands and digits here are some of the techniques you might consider.
+These suggestions are commonly given by Occupational or Hand Therapists that frequently help treat these conditions.
+Remember always to check with your own physician to get a proper medical diagnosis and specific recommendations for your identified conditions.

 Joint Protection Techniques:

 1. Use your stronger and larger joints and muscles to lift and carry i.e., use palms and forearms instead of fingers.